dropwizard/dropwizard/docs/source/manual/configuration.rst

 Metrics
 =======

-The metrics configuration has two fields; frequency and reporters.
+The metrics configuration has three fields; frequency, reporters and reportOnStop.

 .. code-block:: yaml